 - Radiation Technologist: A technician who prepares patients for radiation therapy and runs the radiation equipment.

-- Rehabilitation Specialist (physical therapists, occupational therapists and speech therapists): This person can help you reduce your symptoms and side effects.
+- Rehabilitation Specialist (physical therapists, occupational therapists and speech therapists): This person can help you reduce your lung cancer symptoms and treatment side effects.
 They will teach you techniques that will help you improve your quality of life.

-- Pathologist: This doctor studies tissues, fluid or blood from the patient to assist in diagnosis and treatment decisions.
+- Pathologist: This doctor studies tissues, fluid or blood from the patient to assist in lung cancer diagnosis and treatment decisions.

 - Pharmacist: A person trained to prepare and dispense medications.
-Your pharmacist can be a great resource and answer many of your questions about medications and side effects.
+Your pharmacist can be a great resource and answer many of your questions about lung cancer medications and side effects.

-- Psychologist and Psychiatrists: Specialists that can help you cope with the emotional aspects of cancer.
+- Psychologist and Psychiatrists: Specialists that can help you cope with the emotional aspects of lung cancer.